Are married friends that important to a newlywed (or oldie) couple?

 Well, first you need to read these two post on how men connect and relate.
 Dudes are different.

-If your husband isn’t currently inclined to meet others, and instead of waiting until he comes around, go out and meet with a girlfriend and have some fun.
+Second, if your husband isn’t currently inclined to meet others, and instead of waiting until he comes around, go out and meet with a girlfriend and have some fun.

 Take care of yourself, so you have some life to pour back to your relationship.